 The main disadvantages of the SFTA are:

-It cannot reveal potential system failures caused by software, not detected by system-level analyses (therefore, it should be applied in combination with other techniques).
+It cannot reveal potential system failures caused by software, not detected by system-level analyses (therefore, it is recommended in combination with other techniques).

 It is difficult to introduce timing and causal dependency in the analysis (dynamic behaviour).

-It can be time consuming and tedious; its difficulty increases with the complexity of the software being analyzed.
+It can be time consuming and tedious; its difficulty increases with the complexity of the software being analysed.

 To be correctly and usefully performed, it requires specific skills, spanning from RAMS to software engineering to thorough understanding of the system operation.